 You and your doctor will need to join a safety program to reduce your risk of liver injury.

 JYNARQUE can cause serious and potentially fatal liver injury.

 The JYNARQUE Risk Evaluation and Mitigation Strategy (REMS) Program was created for your safety, to monitor your liver function through your scheduled blood tests.

 In clinical trials:

-To reduce your risk of liver injury while taking JYNARQUE, it is required that you have a blood test before you start JYNARQUE, then 2 weeks and 4 weeks after you start
+To reduce your risk of liver injury while taking JYNARQUE, you are required to have a blood test before starting treatment, and again 2 weeks and 4 weeks after you start.

-After that, for the first 18 months of treatment with JYNARQUE, you will need to have a blood test every month.
-After the first 18 months, you will only need to have a blood test every 3 months to be able to continue on JYNARQUE.
+- After that, for the next 18 months of treatment with JYNARQUE, you will need to have a blood test every month

 You should stop taking JYNARQUE and call your doctor right away if you get any of the following symptoms:

 - Feeling tired